✍️ Editor’s take: Hidden fees and significant customer service tradeoffs make Faira a tough sell over other discount options.

-- The MLS Listing Price: The price advertised to buyers and agents.
+The MLS Listing Price is what's advertised to buyers and agents.
 It includes a 3% buyer’s agent commission and a 0.5% platform fee.
 The platform fee is how Faira makes money and is always baked into the sale price.

-- The Buyer Without Agent Price: The price offered to buyers who aren't represented by an agent.
-It includes the 0.5% platform fee but excludes the 3% buying agent commission.
+The Buyer Without Agent Price price is offered to buyers who aren't represented by an agent.
+It includes the 0.5% platform fee but excludes the 3% buyer's agent commission.
 Faira advertises this price to unrepresented buyers as a 3% discount from the MLS Listing Price.

-- The Base Asking Price: The price without the 3% buying agent commission or the 0.5% platform fee.
+The Base Asking Price is the list price, minus the 3% buyer's agent commission and the 0.5% platform fee.

-Here's what that that would look like with an MLS Listing Price of $500,000:
+Here's what that the seller dashboard would look like with an MLS Listing Price of $500,000: